bswinnerton/blog/_posts/2014-07-17-installing-postgres-for-the-first-time.md

 ---
 layout: post
-title: Installing Postgres On Yo Mac
+title: Installing Postgres
 ---

-For reasons unknown to humanity, the Postgres gods have made installing and configuring Postgres on your local machine incredibly unintuitive.
-These are the steps that I typically follow on a Mac:
+These are the steps that I typically follow on a Mac to install Postgres from scratch:

-First, install Postgres:

 ```bash
 brew install postgres